 A fixed-rate mortgage is a home loan where the interest rate remains constant throughout the loan term.
 People opt for fixed-rate mortgages for predictability, knowing exactly how much they’ll pay each month without surprises.

 It is ideal for anyone planning long-term homeownership, offering stability and security.
-The loan term typically ranges from 10 to 30 years, with 30-year terms being the most popular.
+The loan term typically ranges from 10 to 30 years, with 30-year mortgage terms being the most popular.

 You can choose between open and closed fixed-rate mortgages, with open options allowing early repayment without extra charges.
 The mortgage costs depend on the loan term, with shorter terms resulting in lower interest payments compared to longer ones.
 Most of the best conventional mortgages offer a fixed rate amortization.